storybuilder-org/StoryCAD/README.md

 NRtfTree is available under the [GNU GPL V3 License][16].
 StoryCAD has changed this software locally to allowasynchronous IO.

 [Scrivener][6] is a commercial writing application widely used by novelists, screenwriters, playwrights, and short fiction writers.
+StoryCAD contains a feature that inserts StoryCAD reports into a Scrivener project using their Scrivener 3 File Formatting Specification API.

 ## Getting Started